OpenNebula/docs/source/advanced_components/applications_containerization/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This Chapter applies both to KVM and vCenter.
+This Chapter applies to all hypervisors.

 .. |docker-machine| image:: /images/docker_arch.png